LiaPlayground/BerLearn-Talk-2019/README.md

 change.
 You can program your interactive courses, but this is even more challenging and time consuming.
 Or there is this thing called Learning-Management-System, that in most cases also have a high learning curve and require you to be always online.
-So in most cases, people get stuck to simple text formats and share PDFs, Word-documents, or PowerPoints.
+Thus, in most cases, people get stuck to simple text formats and share PDFs, Word-documents, or PowerPoints.

 ![YouTube](img/YouTube.png)<!--
-style="width:24%"
+style="width:23%; animation-delay: 5s;"
+class="animated fadeIn"
 --> ![Html](img/HTML.png)<!--
-style="width:24%"
+style="width:23%; animation-delay: 13s;"
+class="animated fadeIn"
 --> ![Html](img/Moodle.png)<!--
-style="width:24%"
+style="width:23%; animation-delay: 19s;"
+class="animated fadeIn"
 --> ![Html](img/word.png)<!--
-style="width:24%"
+style="width:23%; animation-delay: 28s;"
+class="animated fadeIn"
 -->

     --{{1}}--